symm/vape/README.md

 ]
 ```

-then execute `vape http://your.domain` to run the checks
+then execute `vape http://your.domain` to run the tests

 ## As a container